SabotagePerformanceAppraisals/seattle-scrum/_posts/2019-08-10-seven-alternatives-to-scrum-of-scrums.md

 > Sometimes a product group relies on a couple of experienced technical experts.
 How can the knowledge of these (scarce) experts be kept available to all teams?
 They can become travelers.
 Each Sprint they join a different team, coaching via pairing, workshops, and teaching sessions.
 >
 > Although travelers are not specifically created for coordination, by joining different teams they create or strengthen a broad network, which is exactly what is needed for informal coordination channels.
 And they increase the consistency of some knowledge or practice across teams, realizing a coordination goal.

-Once when I helped teams reorganize (using a [team-self design workshop](https://www.ahmadfahmy.com/blog/2013/12/5/the-rise-of-the-team)) I was surprised that several specialists did not want to join teams and opted to call themselves travelers instead.
+Once when I helped teams reorganize (using a {% include fn-link content="team-self design workshop" url="https://www.ahmadfahmy.com/blog/2013/12/5/the-rise-of-the-team" %}) I was surprised that several specialists did not want to join teams and opted to call themselves travelers instead.
 But a few months later, they had settled into teams.

 > ### 8.
 Leading Team
 >